AlvinKuruvilla/kmlog/README.md

      chmod 777 kmlog
    ```

 3. If your shell kills the executable when trying to run it, this is because Apple does not allow programs to run which are from unidentifiable developers.
-To fix this, navigate to System Prefrences > Go to Privacy and Security > Go to the General tab > Click Run Anyway
+To fix this, navigate to System Preferences > Go to Privacy and Security > Go to the General tab > Click Run Anyway

 ## License